bokeh/bokeh/sphinx/source/docs/dev_guide/setup.rst

 Dependencies
 ~~~~~~~~~~~~

-If you are working within a Conda environment, you will need to make sure
-you have the python requirements installed.
-You can install these via
+In order to build Bokeh from its source, you'll have to install the project's
+python dependencies.
+If you're using Conda or pip + virtualenv to setup a
+development environment, you'll be able to install these via ``conda install``
-``conda install`` or ``pip install`` for the packages referenced at
+or ``pip install`` for the packages references at :ref:`install_dependencies`.
-:ref:`install_dependencies`.

-Testing dependencies include the following additional libraries:
+There are additional testing dependencies required to run the unit tests,
+which include:

 * beautiful-soup
 * colorama